 - Bottling up resentment until it comes out in anger or withdrawal

-Someone with an anxious attachment style may create a narrative around how to find security and calm in relationships, “People don’t really care about my needs.
+Someone with an anxious attachment style may create a narrative around how to find security and calm in relationships: “People don’t really care about my needs.
 If I don’t let anyone in, I can’t be rejected.
 I’m fine on my own and can figure out my own needs no matter what’s going on in my relationship.”

 In her book Rising Strong, Brené Brown explains that when something hard or painful happens, our brains make up all kinds of stories to make sense of what happened and protect us from it ever happening again.
 But when we have incomplete or biased data from particularly negative experiences, we fill in the gaps ourselves with our anxious brain’s best guesses.
-This is how we end up with stories like:

 - “My partner must not really care about me if they’re treating me this way.”